Inferara/inference-language-spec/variables.md

 }
 ```

-## 7.3 Default values
+## 7.3 Default Values

-Inference, as a language for formal specification is assumed to be used for critical system components.
+Inference, as a language for formal specification, is intended for use in critical system components.

 > [!WARNING]
->So no default values are allowed for variables.
+> No default values are allowed for variables.

-Each variable must be assigned before it is used.
+Each variable must be assigned a value before it is used.

-The only exception from this rule if a variable has `undef` modifier.
+The only exception to this rule is when a variable has the `undef` modifier.
 In this case, it is assumed that all possible values for the variable are considered.

 ### Examples